The purpose of Green City Growers is to provide inspiring shared experiences to connect and educate people to grow food sustainably.

 Around the same time, GCG began managing New England’s largest rooftop farm on top Whole Foods Market in Lynnfield, MA.
 Expanding further, GCG became the garden education services provider for the Beverly school system.
 This program provided every third grader in Beverly, MA the opportunity to learn hands-on how to grow their own food.
 GCG also became a certified benefit corporation.

 In 2015, GCG became the Red Sox’s “Other Farm Team” by managing Fenway Park’s rooftop farm.
 The company also began programs with the Boys and Girls Clubs of Boston and Boston Properties.
 With funding from the Target Foundation, GCG also implemented a comprehensive school garden program for the Boston Public Schools.
-Also in 2015, the company welcomed Christopher Grallert, GCG’s Managing Director, to the team.
+Also in 2015, the company welcomed Christopher Grallert, GCG’s then Managing Director and now President, to the team.

-With Chris and Jessie’s leadership, GCG has grown significantly.
-The company now manages 170 unique farm and garden locations throughout the Northeast, including locations in MA, RI, CT, and NY.
+Green City Growers has grown significantly.
+The company now manages 180 unique farm and garden locations throughout the Northeast, including locations in MA, RI, CT, and NY.
 With plans to expand throughout the region, GCG is excited about the future of urban farming and the value GCG can bring to communities far and wide.

 Our Core Values: